Facebook Pixel Code

 Evaluating Your Financial Situation

-- What are your monthly expenses and income?
+• What is your monthly incomes and expenses?

-- Are there any assets you can sell to pay off debt?
+• Are there any assets you can sell to help pay off debt quicker?

-Understanding your financial situation can help you decide if debt relief is the right option for you.
+Understanding your financial situation can help you decide which debt relief option is best for your situation.

 Choosing the Right Debt Relief Option

-There are several debt relief options available, and choosing the right one depends on your specific situation.
+There are many debt relief options available, and choosing the right one really depends on your specific situation.
 Here are some options to consider:

-- Debt Settlement: This involves negotiating with creditors to pay less than what you owe.
+• Debt Settlement: This involves negotiating with creditors to payback less than what you owe.
 This option can be great for those who are struggling to make progress on their monthly debt obligations.
-If you are estimated to pay a minimum payment for 20+ years, you should definitely consider debt relief as a viable option out.
+If your current path has you making minimum payments for 20+ years, you should definitely consider debt relief as a viable option.

-- Debt Consolidation: This involves combining all your debts into one loan with a lower interest rate.
-It can help simplify payments and reduce interest costs.
-However, this option also tends to mean you'll pay more each month, so the potential interest savings does come with some downsides.
+• Debt Consolidation: This option involves combining all your debts into one installment loan with a lower interest rate.
+It can help simplify monthly payments and reduce interest rate associated costs.
+However, this option also tends to mean you'll pay more each month, so the potential interest savings does come with some downsides and drawbacks.

-- Bankruptcy: This is a last resort option that can wipe out most of your debts but will have a long-term impact on your credit score.
+• Bankruptcy: This is a last resort option that can wipe out most of your debts but will have a long-term impact on your credit score.
 If you qualify for a Chapter 7, it's a great way to get out of debt scot-free (except Bankruptcy fees).
 However, it's not without it's downsides and is public knowledge.
+Moreover, if you only qualify for a Chapter 13 bankruptcy, you will still owe money during the restructuring process.

-- Credit Counseling: Working with a credit counselor can help you create a budget and payment plan to manage your debts.
-These are performed by non-profit organizations but they do not always provide consumers enough savings to be successful.
+• Credit Counseling: Working with a credit counselor can help you create a budget and payment plan to manage your debts.
+These are performed by non-profit organizations but they do not always provide consumers enough savings to be successful and can fall short in terms of efficacy.
 Credit counseling agencies also tend to offer great informational and educational resources.

 Comparing Debt Relief Options